AltF4coding/BMED-PROJECT/README.md

-This is simply a reflection assignment for a class
+This is a reflection assignment for a BMED 213 class please continue on to the webpage.